CodyChuGit/OT2-Camera-Classifier/README.md

 # Opentrons-Camera
 An exploration of usage potential for the OT-2 onboard camera unit

-This program has 3 steps:
+This program has 5 steps:

+1. image manipulation
+2. image alignment
+3. image segmentation
-1. data collection
+4. data collection
 2. data parsing
 3. training.